dowjones/distribucache/README.md

 ### Stored Value Size Optimization

-The default assumption for this cache is that the value stored will be large.
+The default assumption for this cache is that the values stored will be large.
 Thus, unnecessarily storing a value identical to the one that is already in the cache should be avoided, even at some cost.